istio/istio.io/_docs/tasks/installing-istio.md

 * If you previously installed Istio on this cluster, please uninstall first by following the [uninstalling]({{home}}/docs/tasks/installing-istio.html#uninstalling) steps at the end of this page.

-You can use the [Istio Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/istio) to install, or follow the steps below for manual install:
+You can use the [Istio Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/istio) to install, or follow the steps below for manual installation:

 ## Manual installation steps